minimo-io/minimo-11ty/src/blog/19-exposing-ollama-api-via-cloudflare-tunnels.md

 **Let this be the pledge that holds me accountable.**

 So, want to expect from me?
-Two main projects to be launched, one learning path (AI & RAG techniques), a side task and a one weird experiment.
+Three main projects to be launched or upgraded, one learning path (AI & RAG techniques), a side task and a one weird experiment.

-About the projects:
+### About the projects:

 - **ViiVPay**: Co-found and create v1 of a high and low risk payment processor, w/PIX & Boleto for Brazil & Bitcoin/Lightning for settlements & payments (in a near future), while keeping the project compliant.
 - **[Braaay.com](https://braaay.com)**: My way to elevante the game is to contribute with technology, plus a lot of deep transcendental breathing, with sparse [bike rides](/biking/).
 Goals: